Vonng/pigsty/docs/v-infra.md

 ----------------
 ## `PGWEB`

-PGWeb is a browser-based PostgreSQL client tool that can be used for scenarios such as small batch personal data queries.
+PGWeb is a browser-based PostgreSQL client tool that can be used for scenarios such as small-batch personal data queries.
 It is currently an optional Beta feature and is only enabled in the demo by default.

 This feature is enabled by default in the demo and disabled by default in other cases, and can be deployed manually on the meta node using [`infra-pgweb`](p-infra.md#infra-pgweb).

 ### `pgweb_enabled`

-Whether to enable PgWeb, type: `bool`, level: G, default value: `false`, enabled by default for demo and personal use, not enabled by default for production environment deployment.
+Enable PgWeb, type: `bool`, level: G, default value: `false`, enabled by default for demo and personal use, not enabled by default for production env deploy.

 The PGWEB web interface is by default only accessible by the Nginx proxy via the domain name, which defaults to `cli.pigsty` and will be run by default with an OS user named `pgweb`.